percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/encrypted_backups_innobackupex.rst

   $ for i in `find . -iname "*\.xbcrypt"`; do xbcrypt -d --encrypt-key-file=/root/secret_key --encrypt-algo=AES256 < $i > $(dirname $i)/$(basename $i .xbcrypt) && rm $i; done

-|Percona XtraBackup| :option:`innobackupex --decrypt` option has been
-implemented that can be used to decrypt the backups: ::
+*Percona XtraBackup* `innobackupex --decrypt` option has been implemented that can be used to decrypt the backups: ::

   $ innobackupex --decrypt=AES256 --encrypt-key="GCHFLrDFVx6UAsRb88uLVbAVWbK+Yzfs" /data/backups/2015-03-18_08-31-35/

-|Percona XtraBackup| doesn't automatically remove the encrypted files.
-In order
-to clean up the backup directory users should remove the :file:`*.xbcrypt` files.
+*Percona XtraBackup* doesn't automatically remove the encrypted files.
+In order to clean up the backup directory users should remove the `*.xbcrypt` files.

 .. note::

-   :option:`innobackupex --parallel` can be used with :option:`innobackupex --decrypt` option to decrypt multiple files simultaneously.
+   `innobackupex --parallel` can be used with `innobackupex --decrypt` option to decrypt multiple files simultaneously.

 When the files have been decrypted backup can be prepared.